 - Beginner boards often have a dagger board.
 This is a large fin placed under the board just behind the mast.
 It provides extra stability and support while maintaining course.

 Waveboards often have a multifin setup.
-Either a thrusters, meaning a bigger fin in the centre and two smaller fins at the railside.
+Either a thrusters, meaning a bigger fin in the center and two smaller fins at the railside.
 Or a quad fin setup: two in the middle and 2 ad the railside.
 While single fins are known to be faster, the multi fin setup provides more agility.
 Personally I feel that the multifins feel as if they are less sticky to the water.
 That makes jumping easier.

 Examples of fins and fin setups: